Futile medical care

 Futile medical care is the continued provision of medical care or treatment to a patient when there is no reasonable hope of a cure or benefit.

-Some proponents of evidence-based medicine suggest discontinuing the use of any treatment that has not been shown to provide a measurable benefit.
+Some doctors suggest discontinuing the use of any treatment that has not been shown to provide a measurable benefit.
 Futile care discontinuation is distinct from euthanasia because euthanasia involves active intervention to end life, while withholding futile medical care does not encourage or hasten the natural onset of death.

+However, medical futility is highly controversial because it sits at the intersection of life-or-death decisions, deep personal values, and professional boundaries.
+There is no universal agreement on when a life is no longer worth prolonging.

 Definition

+Medical futility is generally divided into two main categories: quantitative (based on numerical probability) and qualitative (based on the quality of the outcome).
+The examples of quantitative futility are continuing cardiopulmonary resuscitation on a patient with widespread, terminal cancer whose organs are already failing, or administering a high-toxicity chemotherapy to a patient when clinical data show almost zero survival rate for their specific condition.
+The example of qualitative futility is keeping a patient in a persistent vegetative state for years with zero chance of regaining consciousness.

 Many controversies surrounding the concept of futile care center around how futility is assessed differently in specific situations rather than on arguments in favor of providing futile care per se.
 It is difficult to determine when a particular course of action may fall under the definition of futile medical care because it is difficult to define the point at which there is no further benefit to intervention (varying from case to case).
-For instance, a cancer patient may be willing to undergo more chemotherapy with a very expensive medication for the benefit of a few weeks of life, while medical staff, insurance company staff and close relatives may believe this is a futile course of care.
+For instance, a cancer patient may be willing to undergo more chemotherapy with a very expensive medication for the possible benefit of a few weeks of life, while medical staff, insurance company staff and close relatives may believe this is a futile course of care.
+Examples also include doing surgery on an elderly or terminally ill person who is unlikely to benefit from the surgery, which some surgeons have called "autopsies under anesthesia".

 A 2010 survey of more than 10,000 physicians in the United States found respondents divided on the issue of recommending or giving "life-sustaining therapy when [they] judged that it was futile", with 23.6% saying they would do so, 37% saying they would not, and 39.4% selecting "It depends".